 Jacksonville got its start as a gold rush town.
 Gold was first discovered at Rich Gulch in 1851.
 As the news spread the area was inundated by gold miners seeking their fortunes.
 Before then, the area was populated by the Upland Takelmas native American tribe.
 They had previously had limited interactions with white people outside of the occasional trapper.
 The influx of white settlers caused increased friction and eventually the native populations were removed from the area.

-Originally named Table Rock City because of the view of two mesa about 10 miles away, Jacksonville emerged from the mining campsites and thrived to become the county seat and the largest city in Oregon.
-Settlers coming west on wagon trains found the Rogue Valley to be a desirable place to establish land claims and earn a living as farmers and ranchers
+Jacksonville was originally named Table Rock City because of the view of two mesa about 10 miles away.
+Renamed Jacksonville once the county was established, it emerged from the mining campsites and thrived to become the county seat and the largest city in Oregon.
+Settlers found the Rogue Valley to be a desirable place to establish land claims with the hope of earning a living as farmers and ranchers.

+Jacksonville was once the largest town in Oregon Territory.
 That is until the railroad bypassed the town in 1884.
-Jacksonville remained as the county seat and as the prominent town in Southern Oregon, however the boom was over and businesses and residents moved away over the next 50 years.
-Most relocated to Medford as it took Jacksonville’s place with its railroad stop
+Jacksonville faught to remain the county seat, however the boom was over and businesses and residents moved away.
+Over the next 50 years, most relocated to Medford with its railroad stop.

 Most of Jacksonville is now a National Historic Landmark due to the preservation of so many of these buildings.
 At first it was preservation by neglect due to lack of economic incentive.
-Then, in the 1960’s folks who appreciated what Jacksonville was banded together to prevent the interstate from coming through town and started focusing on preservation efforts, leading to the National Historic Landmark designation.
+Then, in the 1960’s folks who appreciated what Jacksonville was banded together to prevent the interstate from coming through town.
+That was the start of focusing on preservation efforts, leading to the National Historic Landmark designation.

 With over 100 structures included in the National Register of Historic Places, now residents are proud to help maintain the town and its history.
 You can take a virtual tour.